iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 where $$ \hat{f}_t$$ is the output of the predictor network.
 The formula above also serves as the loss function of the predictor network.
 We normalise $$r_i$$ by dividing it by the running estimate of the standard deviations of the intrinsic returns.
-We do this because the intrinsic rewards can be very different in various environments and times.
+We do this because the intrinsic rewards can be very different in various environments.
 Normalising the intrinsic rewards make it easier to pick hyperparameters that work across a wide range of environments.
 As the agent explores more the predictor network will get better and the intrinsic rewards will decrease.
 The key idea in RND is that the predictor network is trying to predict the output of a network that is deterministic, the target network.
 The figure below illustrates the process of RND.

 {% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/RND.png" class="img-fluid" %}
 <div class="caption">